hellboy1975/aoc2023/README.md

 Mostly just an exercise in parsing.
 In a language I'd be more comfortable with I'd have done this a little more quickly.
 Spent more time working on the tests than actual solutions.

-With Part 2 I was lucky that I'd developed a solution that was complimentary to the answer, rather than having to do a reworking.
+With **Part 2** I was lucky that I'd developed a solution that was complimentary to the answer, rather than having to do a reworking.

 ### Day 3

-For Day 2 the Part 1 solution wasn't especially hard to design, but took me a while writing the appropriate code in Go.
+For Day 2 the **Part 1** solution wasn't especially hard to design, but took me a while writing the appropriate code in Go.
 I spent more time with test writing this time around than in the other days.

-Part 2 was relatively easy to understand, but challenging to write an algorithm for that doesn't just scan and rescan data.
+**Part 2** was relatively easy to understand, but challenging to write an algorithm for that doesn't just scan and rescan data.
 I couldn't think of a clever approach, so that's basically what I did.
 I tried to minimise the amount of scanning by rendering the chunks as a 2D array of ints.

+### Day 4

+**Part 1** is probably the easiest challenge thus far - really just intersect a couple of arrays and multiply stuff.
+Relatively easy to test for as well.

+I'm used to using a built in array intersect function like PHP has.
+Go doesn't have such a thing, but there's a handy package I borrowed here: https://github.com/juliangruber/go-intersect/tree/master

 ## References